kartikayasijaa/talk-trove/Contributing.md

     ```
     git clone https://github.com/<your-github-username>/Talk-Trove
     ```

-3. Add a remote upstream to the original repo.
-To add a remote upstream, run the following command in your terminal:

-    ```
-    git remote add upstream https://github.com/<your-github-username>/<your-github-username>
-    ```

-4. Create a new branch.
+3. Create a new branch.
 To create a new branch, run the following command in your terminal:

     ```
     git checkout -b <your-branch-name>
     ```

-5. Make changes in source code.
+4. Make changes in source code.
-6. Add your changes To add your changes, run the following command in your terminal:
+5. Add your changes To add your changes, run the following command in your terminal:

     ```
     git add <File1 changed> <File2 changed> ...
     ```

-7. Commit your changes.
+6. Commit your changes.
 To commit your changes, run the following command in your terminal:

     ```
     git commit -m "<your-commit-message>"
     ```

-8. Push your changes.
+7. Push your changes.
 To push your changes, run the following command in your terminal:

     ```
     git push origin <your-branch-name>
     ```

-9. Create a PR.
+8. Create a PR.

 **Alternatively Using GitHub Desktop:**